From the end of Genoa's dominion to the entrance into the Modern Age

 The continuous calls to arms, the fiscal oppression, which had reached unbearable limits, caused desertions and disobedience, punished with ferocious reprisals.

-Pope Pio VIIIn this sad frame of suffering and suffering, the passage of Pope Pius VII from the Riviera, returning from Napoleon's imprisonment, took on the function of a symbol, of rejection of tyranny, of the aspiration to regain freedom.
-Exceptional welcomes were organised everywhere, accompanied by participation and general Room of Pope in the Borea Palacejoy.
+In this sad frame of suffering and suffering, the passage of Pope Pius VII from the Riviera, returning from Napoleon's imprisonment, took on the function of a symbol, of rejection of tyranny, of the aspiration to regain freedom.
+Exceptional welcomes were organised everywhere, accompanied by participation and general joy.
 The Pope arrived in San Remo on 11th February 1814, spent the night in the Borea Palace (where the room that housed him is kept, with its period decorations) and left again on the 13th.

 « As soon as His Holiness Pius VII left, the People of San Remo and the surrounding villages came to the Borea house: whoever kissed his bed, who kissed the throne, who kissed the floor and if authoritative people had not prevented them, that devout People would have divided the sheets, the coats of arms, the damasks and even the same precious sacred furnishings that had served for the celebration of the Divine Mysteries ».